amin-IT/Firetik/README.md

 and translates it to RouterOs script.
 I host the script at https://amin-firetik.000webhostapp.com/firehol/firehol.rsc.
 The output rsc file is synchronized from my personal computers via ftp which my vbscript updates regularly triggered by task scheduler daily.

-The script works like Malwarebytes Website Protection for your network but the list of malicious IPs is from Firehol_level1 which you can find here: https://raw.githubusercontent.com/ktsaou/blocklist-ipsets/master/firehol_level1.netset
+The script works like Malwarebytes Website Protection for your network but the dynamic list of malicious IPs is from Firehol_level1 which they update on a regular basis.
+You can find it here: https://raw.githubusercontent.com/ktsaou/blocklist-ipsets/master/firehol_level1.netset

 IMPLEMENTATION: